 |Free ATM withdrawals||Free for 24 months then £0.35||Free for the first 12 months|

 |Accountancy tools integration|

 Virgin Money – great for free money management tools

 Virgin Money offers different business accounts depending on whether your company's annual turnover is more or less than £6.5million.
 Here we look at Virgin Money's new M Account for Business, designed for businesses with an annual turnover of less than £1million.
-There is a variety of business current accounts to choose from and the main business current account has up to 25 months of free banking.
 More information on the Virgin Money Business Current accounts can be found on the Virgin Money website.